Steve Azar: 1993-2000: Early career

-Songwriter Roger Murrah discovered Azar performing at a Nashville nightclub and helped him sign a songwriter publishing contract.
+In the mid-1990s, after moving to Nashville, Azar signed his first songwriting contract.
 Dissatisfied with the fast pace of the contract and the inability to put "emotion" in his material, he ended his contract to sign with the independent River North Records in 1996.
 That same year, he released his debut album Heartbreak Town.
 The album's first two singles "Someday" and "I Never Stopped Loving You" both charted on the Billboard Hot Country Songs in 1996.
 "Nights Like This" was also issued as a single, but it did not chart.
 "Someday" also received a music video which aired on the former TNN (The Nashville Network).
 River North's founder, Joe Thomas, produced the album except for the final track, which Azar co-produced with songwriter A. J. Masters.
-These three (along with Murrah and Bob Regan) were among the contributing musicians, and Azar co-wrote every track except for a cover of Paul Davis' "I Go Crazy".
+These three (along with Roger Murrah and Bob Regan) were among the contributing musicians, and Azar co-wrote every track except for a cover of Paul Davis' "I Go Crazy".
 An un-credited review in Billboard was favorable toward the album, comparing Azar's voice to those of Bruce Springsteen and John Mellencamp.
 Reviewers also commended Azar's songwriting and musical image.
 A less positive review came from Larry Stephens of Country Standard Time, who also compared Azar to Mellencamp vocally but felt most of the songs sounded too similar to each other.

 Azar would later go on to deride Heartbreak Town, stating in 2003 that the album "didn't even sound like [him]".
 His wife shared a similar opinion, and according to Azar, she cried after hearing the album because she felt that it did not represent him as an artist.
 After River North Records filed for bankruptcy and closed in 1997, Azar continued to tour the Southern United States and write songs.
 Despite the label closing, Azar had to wait two years to buy out his contract for $15,000.